 What to do in Yogyakarta – Taman Sari

 Taman Sari was the royal garden of the Sultan of Yogyakarta which was built in the 18th century, possibly by a Portuguese architect, as a place of rest and meditation for the Sultan.

-Here you can find the Water Castle, a complex with three swimming pools, where in one of them the Sultan's concubines danced while he watched from the top of the tower.
+Here you can find the Water Castle, a complex with three swimming pools.
+In one of them, the Sultan’s concubines danced while he watched from the top of the tower.
 Then he would throw a flower for one to pick up, and whoever was quick enough would join him in his private pool.